Home » Activities and events » Things to do » Activities at Emigrant Creek Dam

 This pleasant scenic drive around Emigrant Creek Dam catchment area takes you through cattle pastures, macadamia farms, beside creeks and through patches of forest, and the village of Newrybar.

-For a map of the catchment, please download and print Info Sheet 15: Emigrant Creek.
+For a map of the catchment, download the information sheet, Emigrant Creek Catchment.

-This gently sloping 200 metre walk winds its way from the carpark up through recently replanted rainforest to a lookout over the dam.
+This gently-sloping 200m walk winds its way from the carpark up through recently replanted rainforest to a lookout over the dam.
 On the way, you will discover new things about your place in the water cycle and what you can do to help care for our shared water supply.

-You can learn about these things by reading the colourful signs complete with illustrations, photos and messages from the forest creatures.
-Each sign has a matching Info Sheet that you can take along on your walk to get a deeper understanding of each topic.
-These Info Sheets are available free from the Rous County Council office in Lismore or you can download them here.
+You can learn about these things by reading the colourful signs, complete with illustrations, photos and messages from the forest creatures.
+Each sign has a matching information sheet that you can take along on your walk to get a deeper understanding of each topic.
+You can download them here.